 “Atlantic Grill at one o’clock,” Paul responded.

-John got up, left Paul’s office and headed over to his cubicle.
+John got up and headed over to his cubicle.

-He powered up his computer at his desk and typed “atlantic grill” into Google.
-He clicked on the map to see where it was.
+At his desk, he powered on his computer and typed “atlantic grill” into Google.
+He clicked the map to see where it was.
 It was actually not too far from the Central Park Carousel.
-If he had enough time, he could hoof it on foot from the restaurant, but he had to be at Atlantic Grill for lunch at one o’clock and Zenotech was announcing at two.
-And John had no idea how quickly the Chinese man, or whomever was scheduled to retrieve the information from the paint can in the maintenance shack, would make it there after John had pushed the button on the transmitter.
+If he had enough time, he could hoof it on foot from the carousel, but he had to be at Atlantic Grill for lunch at one o’clock and Zenotech was announcing at two.
+And John had no idea how quickly the Asian man, or whomever was scheduled to retrieve the information from the paint can in the maintenance shack, would make it there after John had pushed the button on the transmitter.
 This was impossible.
 The only way to make it there in time, was to get out of lunch somehow, and even that might not give him enough time to get these people the information before the announcement.

 Not that John wanted to commit a federal crime and risk going to jail for insider trading, and basically destroy his entire career in the process… even though he wasn’t exactly loving his career right now.
 But, on the other hand, he also didn’t want to get murdered.

-So, either way, this seemed like an impossible, lose/lose situation for John.
+So, either way, this seemed like an impossible situation for John.

 Copyright © 2018 by Chris Davis.
 All Rights Reserved.